Azathothep/malloc/README.md

 Slots into the unsorted bin get exactly one chance of beeing re-allocated.

-When the program calls malloc, it first check into the unsorted bin for a perfect fit: if it doesn't find one, it send the entirety of the unsorted bin into regular bins.
+When the program calls malloc, it first check into the unsorted bin for a perfect fit: if it doesn't find one, it 'flushes' the entirety of the unsorted bin into regular bins.

 This comes from the known observation that frees are often grouped together, and followed by allocation requests of the same size.